 American Express Gold Card: Best for restaurants and groceries

-The main selling point of the Gold Card is its 4X points at U.S. restaurants and supermarkets on up to $25,000 in purchases per year (1X point thereafter).
+The main selling point of the Gold Card is its 4X points at restaurants and U.S. supermarkets on up to $25,000 in purchases per year (1X point thereafter).
 This is one of the best rates you’ll find on food purchases all around, which is why it’s regarded as one of the best cards for grocery shopping.
-Plus, the dining bonus category covers eligible food delivery services, including Uber Eats.
+Plus, the restaurant bonus category covers eligible food delivery services in the U.S.

 Additionally, the Gold Card’s potential $120 in Uber Cash per year ($10 per month) makes it one of the best credit cards for Uber.
 If you’re the consumer that mainly spends on eating out or cooking up a storm at home, this card is a no brainer to add to your wallet.

 It doesn’t add any value or additional features, but Amex Gold applicants also have the option of requesting the previously limited-time Rose Gold card art.
 Current eligible cardmembers may also request a new card with the alternate design.

 The American Express Gold Card has a clear edge over the American Express Green Card, thanks to its high-earning rewards and longer list of travel credits.
 These cards, however, fundamentally target different kinds of cardholders.